Guidance on Committee Fees and Expenses

 All items of ‘other expenses’ should be detailed separately in claims and supported by receipts wherever possible.

 Members must complete the Agency’s ‘Committee Fees and Expenses Claim Form’ for claim, which is provided by the Secretariat.
-Members should use the electronic version but will need to print out, sign and submit a hard copy.
+Members should use the electronic version and return with a digital signature.

 Claim forms must be submitted within 90 days (3 months) of the relevant meeting otherwise the claim may not be processed by Finance.